develop-me/bootcamp--week-01-02--html-and-css/README.md

 ### Folder structure

 - exercises
     Each lesson contains exercises, here you will either find the code or the instructions for the students.
 After the first day the exercises build on from each other.
 - notes
-	These are the students notes - see []() to run LaTeX to generate the pdfs for the students
+    These are the students notes - run LaTeX to generate the pdfs for the students
 - quiz
     There is one for each week/part, but they are held in google docs, under the instructor account.
 Archive any previous quiz answers and then remove them from the form before distributing to new students
-- slides
+- scripts
-	These are also the tutors notes.
-We encourage live coding over slides, however all these notes use [PITCHME](https://github.com/gitpitch/in-60-seconds) markdown files, so you can view as plain markdown, or run on github as a presentation (good for new tutors).
+    The tutors notes.
+We encourage live coding over slides.

 ### Notes for new tutors

 Go through the repo - the slides folder especially.
 We teach in increments so you may feel valuable info is being omitted only to find it's being taught at a later stage.
 Don't overwhelm your students - remember you will have to lie until you can tell the truth.

 If you are adding content: Choose your unit, create/modify slides, notes & exercises content as per.
 Things you may find useful:
-- There is an example presentation in the [root directory here](PITCHME.md) I strongly recommend using that to create new presentations

-You are responsible for filling in the feedback for students (see Mark) and also marking the weekly quizzes.
+You are responsible for marking the weekly quizzes.

 ## Suggested Course Structure